-Payments to third parties, including debts to the institution

-- 2.49 Payments should only be made directly to third parties or the institution at the student's request or with their agreement.
-Where a student owes money to an institution, any payments from the Fund should not be conditional on the student first settling their debt, nor should they require the student to use any payment from the Fund to settle the debt.
-In all cases, payments from the Fund cannot be withheld where the student owes the institution money. - 2.50 The fund can help with repayment of priority debts but should not be used to clear rent arrears at the end of a rental agreement.
-Such a debt should be treated in the same way as any other priority or non-priority debt.
+Payments to third parties, including debts to the institution payments from the Fund should not be conditional on the student first settling their debt, nor should they require the student to use any payment from the Fund to settle the debt.
+In all cases, payments from the Fund cannot be withheld where the student owes the institution money.